clconlin/EMDocs/EMDocs/mtptrialguide.md

    - **Block**: Set this action to explicitly block access according to the policy filters you set.
 6. Create an alert for each matching event with the policy's severity, set an alert limit, and select whether you want the alert as an email, a text message, or both.

-## Exercise 5: Set up and configure Windows Defender Advanced Threat Protection
+## Exercise 5: Set up and configure Microsoft Defender Advanced Threat Protection

 ### Introduction
-Windows Defender Advanced Threat Protection (Windows Defender ATP) is a platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
+Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) is a platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.

-Windows Defender Security Center gives enterprise security operations teams a central point of visibility to seamlessly secure networks.
-To help you maximize the effectiveness of the security platform, you can configure individual capabilities that surface in Windows Defender Security Center.
+Microsoft Defender Security Center gives enterprise security operations teams a central point of visibility to seamlessly secure networks.
+To help you maximize the effectiveness of the security platform, you can configure individual capabilities that surface in Microsoft Defender Security Center.

 ### Prerequisites
 > [!Important]
 > Set up Microsoft Cloud App Security before you go any further.

 The following is required for successful set up:
-- You have Windows Defender ATP subscription in your tenant.
+- You have Microsoft Defender ATP subscription in your tenant.
-- Any of the following Microsoft Volume licensing subscription offers includes Windows Defender ATP:
+- Any of the following Microsoft Volume licensing subscription offers includes Microsoft Defender ATP:
    - Windows 10 Enterprise E5
    - Windows 10 Education E5
    - Microsoft 365 E5 (which includes Windows 10 Enterprise E5)
-- You have at least one client PC running Windows, preferably Windows 10 version 1803 or later to onboard to Windows Defender ATP.
+- You have at least one client PC running Windows, preferably Windows 10 version 1803 or later to onboard to Microsoft Defender ATP.

-### Setting Up Windows Defender ATP
+### Setting Up Microsoft Defender ATP
 Perform the following steps on the Windows 10 client PC, [Jump Host 01](https://labondemand.com/LabProfile/EditInstructions/45973).

-#### Activate Windows Defender Security Center for the first time
+#### Activate Microsoft Defender Security Center for the first time
-1. Navigate to the [Windows Defender Security Center portal](https://securitycenter.windows.com).
+1. Navigate to the [Microsoft Defender Security Center portal](https://securitycenter.windows.com).
 Sign in with your tenant global admin credentials, if necessary.
-2. Since you're accessing Windows Defender Security Center for the first time, you'll be prompted to onboard your organization onto the Windows Defender ATP service.
+2. Since you're accessing Microsoft Defender Security Center for the first time, you'll be prompted to onboard your organization onto the Microsoft Defender ATP service.
 Click **Next** to begin the setup wizard.
 3. On Step 3 of the wizard, select an appropriate data storage location for your tenant, e.g. US.
-Data collected by Windows Defender ATP service from your organization's end points is stored in a secure storage facility hosted in the Azure data center of your choice.
+Data collected by Microsoft Defender ATP service from your organization's end points is stored in a secure storage facility hosted in the Azure data center of your choice.
 4. Click **Next**, then set the data retention policy in days (e.g. 180 days).
 Microsoft will store your data from your organization for up to 180 days.
 5. Click **Next** until you reach **Step 4**.

-#### Onboarding your Windows 10 endpoint to Windows Defender ATP
+#### Onboarding your Windows 10 endpoint to Microsoft Defender ATP
-You're now ready to onboard your first endpoint/PC to Windows Defender ATP.
-In this exercise, you will onboard the Windows 10 client VM, which also serves as your jump host, to your tenant's Windows Defender ATP service.
+You're now ready to onboard your first endpoint/PC to Microsoft Defender ATP.
+In this exercise, you will onboard the Windows 10 client VM, which also serves as your jump host, to your tenant's Microsoft Defender ATP service.
-1. Ensure you're on Step 4 of the Windows Defender ATP setup wizard.
+1. Ensure you're on Step 4 of the Microsoft Defender ATP setup wizard.
 If you closed the browser or navigated away, return to the page by navigating to https://securitycenter.windows.com.
 2. Set the **Deployment method** drop-down to **Local Script**, then click **Download package**.
 3. Save the file (**WindowsDefenderATPOnboardingPackage.zip**) locally on the computer.
 4. Extract the contents of the downloaded configuration package to a location on the endpoint you want to onboard (for example, the desktop).
 You should have a file named **WindowsDefenderATPOnboardingScript.cmd**.